saurabh7nt/Spring-Boot-Microservice/README.md

 # Spring Boot Microservices Project

-This repository contains a Spring Boot microservices project that includes services for managing users, hotels, and ratings.
-The microservices architecture allows for modular development, scalability, and easy maintenance.
+This repository contains a Spring Boot microservices project that follows a microservices architecture.
+It includes services for managing users, hotels, and ratings, along with additional components such as Service Registry, Config Server, and API Gateway for enhanced functionality.

 ## Services